13 Everyday Phrases That Actually Came From Shakespeare

-On Wednesday, April 23, renowned poet, playwright and snappy dresser, William Shakespeare, will turn 450 years old.
+Just the mention of William Shakespeare makes some people cringe.
+Even I’ll admit his writing seems daunting at times.

-Whether a fan or not, you probably use many of his phrases on a regular basis — maybe without even knowing.
+Whether a fan or not though, you probably use many of Shakespeare’s phrases on a regular basis.

-We created a list of 13 popular, albeit strange, sayings The Bard coined.
-In fact, we say or write some of them so often, they have become clichés.
+Here’s a list of 13 popular, albeit strange, sayings The Bard coined.
+In fact, we say or write some of these so often, they’ve become clichés.

 1. “Green-eyed monster”